Office 365 Outages: Practical Tips and Resources to Prepare for Next Time

 Microsoft’s Office 365 has had a rough couple of months when it comes to service outages.
 While every outage is different, one thing remains constant – disruption to your organization.

 Just think about the three most recent outages.
 Were you prepared?
-How were first alerted?
+How were your first alerted?
 How did you respond?
 Were you able to calculate IT downtime and lost productivity among your end-users?

 April 1: DNS Outage Impacting Microsoft 365 & Azure (~5 hours)

 March 18: EMEA Microsoft 365 service outage (~6 hours)

 These three most recent outages are not isolated incidents.
 In fact, Microsoft has experienced 67 outages in the last 6 months alone.
 The next outage is a matter of when not if.

 In this article, we provide you with many resources that will help you prepare for future outages.

 At a minimum, we recommend following Microsoft outage resources below.
 However, only relying on a simple native alert still will not be able to provide you with a root cause analysis and impacts to your specific environment.
 It is a start in the right direction for minimizing disruption caused by Office 365 outages.

 Through Enow’s Office 365 Outage Center, we provide in-depth reports of recent Office 365 outages including the regions and Office 365 applications (Teams, Exchange Online, OneDrive, etc) impacted.
 Outage news is typically reported on the same day it occurs.